Requirements & Procedures

 What is required for CCO certification?

 To be certified by NCCCO, candidates must demonstrate skills and knowledge that subject matter experts have deemed necessary for safe performance.
 Certifications are achieved through a written examination and usually a practical exam.
-Candidates must also agree to abide by NCCCO’s Code of Ethics, Substance Abuse Policy, and physical requirements.
+Candidates must also agree to abide by NCCCO’s Code of Ethics and Substance Abuse Policy.

 Do operators of service trucks need to be certified?